-- 1. Update baseline studies and estimates used as performance indicators. - a.
-Perform a statewide survey to collect data on market share of high efficiency equipment and practices promoted by the New Jersey Clean Energy Program. - b.
-Review the appropriateness of the current performance indicators: - i.
+- a.
+Perform a statewide survey to collect data on market share of high efficiency equipment and practices promoted by New Jersey's Clean Energy Program. - b.
+Review and prioritize the appropriateness of the current performance indicators (see Appendix B): - i.
 Provide estimated values for program performance indicators. - ii.
 Recommend changes to performance indicators as appropriate. - iii.
 Recommend performance indicators for new programs. - iv.
-Determine how to track and measure how program managers are doing against performance indicators - c.
-Determine extent to which programs contribute towards meeting goals: - i.
-Update goals as required - ii.
-Determine how to track and measure how program managers are doing against goals - 2.
-Assess the market overall including: - a.
+Determine how to track and measure how program managers are doing against performance indicators. - c.
+Determine extent to which programs contribute towards meeting program goals: - i.
+Update goals as required. - ii.
+Determine how to track and measure how program managers are doing against goals. - 2.
+Assess the market overall including:

+- a.
 The influence of Clean Energy Programs and other forces on the market since program implementation; - i.
 Assess changes in the market for HVAC equipment and installation practices - ii.
 Assess the influence of the RNC program on the transformation of the new construction market since the start of the program - iii.
 Assess changes in the market for ENERGY STAR products - 1.
 Provide the market information needed to calculate energy savings from the Energy Star program since its inception in 2001 - iv.
 Assess changes in the market for equipment and practices promoted by the C&I program - b.
-Identification of existing barriers and the effectiveness of the programs in overcoming these barriers, and;
+Identification of existing barriers and the effectiveness of the programs in overcoming these barriers, and; - c.

-- c.
 Expected market trends - 3.
-Provide recommendations regarding the future directions for the program such as reduction of rebate levels or increasing the minimum efficiencies to be eligible for rebates.
+Provide recommendations regarding the future directions for the program such as modifying rebate levels, adding or removing technologies eligible for rebates or increasing the minimum efficiencies to be eligible for rebates.